Contact Information:

 - PowerSchool will be the official gradebook system used to record student's grades.

 - 10 pts per day will be deducted for any assignments turned in late.
-No assignment will be accepted after 5 days.
+No assignment will be accepted after 1 week.

-Testing Day for CTE courses is on Friday's.
+- Testing Day for CTE courses is on Friday's.
 However, if it is the end of a 6 weeks grading period usually students will be given their test on a Thursday in order to allow for retakes before grade verification deadlines.

 - Retest attempts will be handled on a case by case basis for a maximum score of 70.
 Additional tutoring is required to retest and must be done within a week of the grade being posted on PowerSchool.
 (Please read our Bellaire H.S.
 Retake Policy)